-Are you looking to evade commotion of big Italian cities and enjoy a vacation without the busy tourist centres?
+Are you looking to evade the commotion of big Italian cities and enjoy a vacation without the busy tourist centres?
 There are plenty of quaint and alluring Italy towns - many of them worth a visit or even a longer stay.
-If looking to immerse yourself even further into Italian culture, then rest assured - there are many colourful and memorable choices you can make when it comes to visiting one of the Italy towns.
+If looking to immerse yourself even further into Italian culture, then rest assured - there are many colourful and memorable choices you can make when it comes to visiting one of the many Italian towns.
 They are less geared towards masses of touring travellers and therefore allow a more personal glimpse into the real, day-to-day life of Italians in smaller communes.

 Assisi is one of the Italian towns worth visiting especially if you are interested in learning more about the history of Catholic religion.
 Many visit here to see the birthplace of St. Francis of Assisi, an influential Christian saint.
 Maratea is another place that is filled with religious influence, in fact - it happens to be the home of 44 churches!
 This Italy town is known as "the Pearl of the Tyrrhenian" because it is the only commune in Basilicata region that is located on the beautiful Tyrrhenian coast.

 If you plan on visiting the northern regions, there are some fabulous Italy towns that are worth checking out.
 Cortina d’Ampezzo is definitely one of those places because it sits in a beautiful valley with the Alps rising up behind it - brining its visitors breathtaking views.
 Cortina is the perfect location for winter sports lovers and is well known for its skiing and snowboarding scene.
 It's not uncommon to see famous celebrities vacation here, and you can expect a high level of luxury, for a price of course.